jaads/cargo-workspace-analyzer/README.md

 # Cargo Workspace Analyzer

-A CLI tool which provides insights about a [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
+A CLI tool which provides insights about how packages within a [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) are related to each other.
 Currently, the following is supported.

+See `cargo-workspace-analyzer --help` for all options.

 ## Workspace Visualization